Exploring the links between domestic violence and deprivation.

 - explore how deprivation affects occurrences of DVA

 - examine the recording of DVA incidents by GMP

 This study will be using secondary data analysis to accomplish its aims.
-Public Protection Incidents coded for Domestic Violence and Abuse will be anonymised, with address data aggregated into Lower-Layer Super Output Areas.
-Computer Aided Qualitative Data Analysis will be applied to textual field within the reports that discuss the circumstances of the incidents using a thematic framework developed from a thorough literature review.
+Public protection incidents coded for DVA will be anonymised, with address data aggregated into lower-layer super output areas.
+Computer aided qualitative data analysis will be applied to textual field within the reports that discuss the circumstances of the incidents using a thematic framework developed from a thorough literature review.